 I am the author of the children’s chapter book, Carol and Santa, which is being made into a movie by Mighty Fudge Studios and Boulder Community Media.
 I am also the author of two children’s non-fiction picture books; “Vedauwoo: Hidden Faces in Mysterious Places,” and published May 9, 2017, “K-9 & Deputy Heroes of the Laramie County Sheriff’s Department,” which was funded from a Wyoming Arts Council grant.
 My Vedauwoo book can be purchased at Barnes and Noble, the Depot Museum in Cheyenne, Wyoming, the University of Wyoming Bookstore in Laramie, Wyoming, at Wind City Books in Casper, Wyoming and online at http://www.Barnesandnoble.com and http://www.Amazon.com.

 I am an entertainment and features reporter/editor.
 I own my own magazine, Sweet as Cotton Candy, that covers entertainment and the arts.
-I worked under contract for The Cheyenne Post briefly until I terminated my contract in September.
 I worked at the Wyoming Tribune Eagle for almost 12 years.
 I interviewed thousands of celebrities, some of those are; B.B.
 King, Naomi Judd, Clint Black, members of KORN, Michael Connelly, David Copperfield, Rodney Carrington, Larry the Cable Guy, John Oates of Hall and Oates, Josh Groban, the Jonas Brothers, Kevin Bacon and Taylor Swift.
 I parted ways with them in March of 2011 because I was pregnant, I also pursued my music career and ended up creating, Sweet as Cotton Candy, my online entertainment magazine.

 I also am an award winning musician, songwriter, dancer, artist and photographer.
 I play the piano, guitar, violin, clarinet and percussion and I sing.
-I danced at Act Two Dance Studios in Cheyenne, Wyoming until I broke my foot in a car accident in June.
+I also dance.
 My daughter and I have performed in the San Diego Ballet’s Nutcracker, Cheyenne performance.

 I’m a member of the Gospel Music Association and the Society of Children’s Book Writers and Illustrators.
 I’ve been a member of the Wyoming Writer’s Inc. and Western Writers of America.